 Q: Do you pay to advertise the blog?

 A: No. Since it does not generate any significant income (less than $200 total from Google ads for the life of the blog), I can't afford to pay to advertise it.
 I rely on word of mouth of readers who tell other people about it.
 Sometimes people like Jim Rickards will link to a blog article here on twitter and that generates a lot of interest.
 Also, other sites on the internet sometimes publish articles written here which also helps out.
 Jim has had kind words to say about the blog on his twitter feed as well as linking to articles now and then.
 Willem Middelkoop as well here.

 Q: Are you the economist Lawrence White (or Larry White) from George Mason University?

 A: No. I became aware that some might be confused that I am that Larry White.
 I apologize for anyone who might have thought that.
 That Larry White is a true expert with an extensive background in economics.
 I am not.
 I write this blog from the perspective of a non expert attempting to learn about these issues and encourage the average person to think about them.
 I did have the priviledge of having a brief email exchange with Dr. White while working on this article to feature his ideas on the gold standard.

 Q: What is your background?

 Q: How broad is the readership for the blog?

-A: I can't answer that exactly, but I can say that the blog has had over 500,000 visits during its four and one half years.
+A: I can't answer that exactly, but I can say that the blog has had over 600,000 visits during its five plus years.
 My Blogger.com stats indicate people from over 150 different nations around the world have visited.
 I get emails from readers that let me know some very well known people do read the blog.
 I have allowed some leading experts and officials cited here to review blog articles before publication to improve accuracy so I know they read those blog articles.
 Some have told me this blog provides a good public service and is needed.